-The contribution of each technology to the effective generation of electricity does not match the share of each technology in the installed capacity mix.
+- (36) The contribution of each technology to the effective generation of electricity does not match the share of each technology in the installed capacity mix.
 While in 2013 nuclear represented 13% of total installed capacity in the EU28, it produced 27% of all the electricity generated.
-This illustrates the fact that nuclear generation units typically run continuously most of the time during the year.

-The opposite applies to hydro, wind and solar: in 2013 they represented 20%, 12% and 7% of total installed capacity respectively, but contributed just 13%, 7% and 3% to effective electricity generation.
+This illustrates the fact that nuclear generation units typically run continuously most of the time during the year. - (37) The opposite applies to hydro, wind and solar: in 2013 they represented 20%, 12% and 7% of total installed capacity respectively, but contributed just 13%, 7% and 3% to effective electricity generation.
 This illustrates the variable nature of these renewable technologies, which despite their low running costs cannot always generate due to their dependency on weather conditions.

-Figure 11: Capacity and generation mix in the EU28 in 2013
+Figure 10: Capacity and generation mix in the EU28 in 2014

-The deviations between the share of installed capacity of each generation technology and the share of electricity generated by each technology indicate different levels of capacity utilisation across technologies.
+- (38) The deviations between the share of installed capacity of each generation technology and the share of electricity generated by each technology indicate different levels of capacity utilisation across technologies.
 One possible measure of capacity utilisation is the ratio between the average generation per hour and the installed capacity for each technology.
-Figure 12 shows this measure of capacity utilisation for the EU28 by generation technology.

-As expected, nuclear exhibits the highest level of capacity utilisation, stable above 80% since 2000.
+Figure 11 shows this measure of capacity utilisation for the EU28 by generation technology. - (39) As expected, nuclear exhibits the highest level of capacity utilisation, stable above 80% since 2000.
 Capacity utilisation of hydro has also remained broadly stable throughout the period, albeit at a much lower 30%.
 Wind and solar have gradually increased their levels of capacity utilisation over the last years, attaining 23% and 12% levels respectively in 2013.
 Of particular interest is the evolution of the capacity utilisation of combustible fuels, which has significantly decreased since 2005, from 50% to 40%.
 Hence, the increasing weight of intermittent wind and solar in the generation mix over the last decade has been accompanied by a lower level of capacity utilisation for combustible fuel technologies, in particular gas.

-Figure 12: Evolution of capacity utilisation ratio by technology in the EU28 as a whole utilisation of combustible fuels.
+Figure 11: Evolution of capacity utilisation ratio by technology in the EU28 as a whole country data.
+Those Member States where wind and solar have exhibited a larger increase in their contribution to electricity generation tend to be also the countries with the largest drop in the level of capacity utilisation of combustible fuels.
 Hence, over the period 2000-2013 in the EU28, there has been a negative correlation between the increase in the share of electricity generated from wind and solar and the drop in the capacity utilisation of combustible fuels.
+A correlation however does not necessarily imply a causal relationship.
+The decrease in the utilisation of combustible fuels is likely to have multiple causes, including for instance the decrease in the demand for electricity, which tends to affect relatively more flexible technologies with higher operational costs.

-The correlation between wind and solar penetration and the drop in the capacity utilisation of combustible fuels can be further illustrated by the evidence from cross-country data.
-Those Member States where wind and solar have exhibited a larger increase in their contribution to electricity generation tend to be also the countries with the largest drop in the level of capacity
+(40) The correlation between wind and solar penetration and the drop in the capacity utilisation of combustible fuels can be further illustrated by the evidence from cross-